Maine Huts and Trails

-Maine Huts & Trails is a United States non-profit public service organization that aims to create a 180-mile network of non-motorized, multi-use trails stretching between the Mahoosuc Range in western Maine to Moosehead Lake, the state's largest water body.
+Maine Huts & Trails is a United States non-profit public service organization that maintains 80 miles of trails in Maine.

+It aims to create a 180-mile network of non-motorized, multi-use trails stretching between the Mahoosuc Range in western Maine to Moosehead Lake, the state's largest water body.
+Much of the land for this project—including Poplar Hut site—is leased from the Penobscot Indian Nation, the original inhabitants of the region.

 Overview

+There are currently 80 miles, and the organization has not realized its goal of maintaining 180 miles, as of February 2024.

 According to plans, the southern gateway will be near Bethel, and it will terminate in Rockwood, on the western shore of Moosehead.
 Along the way, up to 12 wilderness lodges will be constructed, each sleeping up to 45 guests.
 The distance between huts will average 10 miles.
 The huts are open year round for day visitors and overnight guests with opportunities for hiking, paddling, and biking in the summer and cross-country skiing, fat tire biking and snowshoeing in the winter.

 The proposed route very roughly parallels the Appalachian National Scenic Trail, but generally follows river valleys and utilizes many long-abandoned logging roads that criss-cross the region.

 The organization has raised approximately $10 million to date and opened its first hut, at Poplar Stream Falls in Carrabassett Valley, on Feb.
 16, 2008.
 It features several heated bunkhouses, which accommodate between four and 12 people apiece, plus a central lodge with kitchen, rest rooms, dining room and common area.
 Breakfast and dinner are served to guests.
 Three additional huts have been opened including Flagstaff Hut in 2009, Grand Falls Hut in 2010 and Stratton Brook Hut in 2012.
 The network now connects over 80 miles of trails between route 27 in Carrabassett Valley and route 201 in the West Forks.